Defy Media

-Defy Media was an American digital media company that produced original online content for the 12–34 age group.
+Defy Media, LLC was an American digital media company that produced original online content for the 12–34 age group.
 Originally founded in 1996 as Alloy Online (later Alloy Digital), the final company was formed in 2013 by its merger with Break Media.

-On November 6, 2018, the company ceased operations after its assets were frozen by creditors leaving channels like Smosh without a company.
-Several former employees blamed poor financial management, while high overhead from YouTube, legal troubles, overly-aggressive expansion, and a shrinking advertising market were also described as contributing factors.
+On November 6, 2018, the company ceased operations after its assets were frozen by creditors, leaving channels like Smosh without a company.
+Several former employees blamed poor financial management, while high overhead from YouTube, legal troubles, overly aggressive expansion, and a shrinking advertising market were also described as contributing factors.

 History

 1996–2009: Alloy, Inc.

 Alloy, Inc. (also known as Alloy Online) was founded in 1996 by James K. Johnson and Matthew Diamond as a holding company for Alloy, a teen-oriented magazine and website.
-By the time the company went public in May 1999, the website earned $15.5 million in monthly revenue and 1.3 million registered users.
+By the time the company went public in May 1999 (its NASDAQ symbol was ALOY), the website earned $15.5 million in monthly revenue and 1.3 million registered users.
 In January 2000, they purchased book publisher 17th Street Productions, renaming it Alloy Entertainment.

 Alloy's additional early assets included Delia's (acquired 2003, spun-off in 2005), CCS.com (acquired 2000, sold to Foot Locker in 2008), and Channel One News (acquired 2007, sold to Houghton Mifflin Harcourt in 2014).

 2009–2013: Alloy Digital

 In 2009, Alloy created a division called Alloy Digital Networks to hold its online properties.

-Alloy was then made private through acquisition by an investment group led by ZMC in 2010, and was re-incorporated as Alloy Digital in 2011.
+Alloy was then made private through acquisition by an investment group led by ZMC in 2010 and was re-incorporated as Alloy Digital in 2011.
 Within the next two years, Alloy Digital acquired Smosh, Themis Media (parent company of The Escapist and WarCry Network), Generate LA-NY, and Clevver Media.
-ZMC also sold Alloy Entertainment to Warner Bros.
+ZMC sold the Alloy Entertainment division to Warner Bros.
 Television in 2012.